xkeyC/fluam_app/README.md

 # fluam_app

-A flarum (flarum.org) application, Seamlessly uses all the flarum sites you add.
+A flarum (flarum.org) application, Seamlessly uses all the flarum sites of your added.

 ## Supported platforms
 * Android (6.0+)